jimbobbennett/AttendeeDetectorWorkshop/Steps/CreateAFlaskWebApp.md

 This code can't be run from the terminal using the file name, instead it has to be run as a Flask app using the Flask package.
 There are two ways to do this:

 * From the Debug pane of the toolbar, drop down the *Debug configuration* box and select *Python: Flask*.

   > If you do not see this option, then select *Add configuration* to edit the `launch.json` file.
+This should create a set of launch options for Python files.
+  >
-Select *Add Configuration...* and select the *Python: Flask* option.
+  > If these options are not created automatically, select *Add Configuration...* and select the *Python: Flask* option.
 Save this file.
+  >
+  > Select *Python: Flask* from the *Debug configuration* box.

   Select the green *Start Debugging* button.